Disqus: Business model

 Disqus operates on a freemium financial model supported by ads.
 While it is free for commenters and small websites, it displays ads.
 Users have the option to pay fees to remove ads and access extra features.
 In November 2010, Disqus began officially offering three add-on packages for websites.
 Starting July 2012, Disqus offered just two premium packages.
 These were the VIP package and a single-sign-on-only package, for $99/month.
 Starting in March 2013, Premium packages were phased out.
 On January 4, 2017, Disqus announced new premium packages rolling out in March of 2017.
 A later blog post clarified that over 95% of sites using Disqus, primarily for personal blogs and non-commercial sites, would be unaffected by the new premium model.

 Functionality

 Language support

 In 2011, both the Disqus site and comment system were translated into over sixty languages.
 However, following the introduction of the new Disqus in 2012, language support was reduced to seven languages.
 Even though Disqus accepts applications for new languages, only one has been added as of 2013.
 This saw the number of supported languages rising to eight.
 As of 2017, Disqus was translated into 36 languages including Spanish, French, Japanese, and Chinese, using crowd-sourced translation on Transifex.

+User base and popularity

+Chatrooms

+Given Disqus's wide variety of features, its integration has been widely adopted by individuals who have sought to make their own chatrooms, utilising the platform's commenting system and social features as a basis for a chatting platform.
+Most common sites used for these communities are Tumblr, Blogger and individual domains of or bought by the owners themselves.

+Disqus and piracy

+Throughout the time the site was active, Disqus has had a significant presence on piracy sites, acting as a popular choice of comment sections for anime and manga sites such as the since taken down bato.to, mangapark and animekai; and other sites that distributed media illegally.
+This meant that for a long time, a significant number of its active and incoming user base had come from previously mentioned sites, it's widespread popularity stemming from its easy-to-use and intuitive user interface.

+Disqus's withdrawal from piracy sites

+Around February of 2025, various owners of piracy sites and chatrooms that used Disqus received emails informing them that Disqus was going to remove themselves from pirated content due to violations of their Terms of Service and due to copyright infringement.
+Owners of these sites were given a 24-hour prior notice to request data exports for the preservation and migration of user comment data before the forums of these sites were to be deleted.

+It could be noted that a large portion of the Disqus resided off its platform, thriving across many piracy sites and chatrooms that had previously used and currently use it.
+With Disqus's withdrawal from piracy sites, it also took a large number of users with the change, as the sites that had used Disqus switched to other alternatives.